karakanb/vue-info-card/README.md

   },
   data() {
     return {
-      graphData: {
       front: {
         title: 'Daily Conversion Value',
         graphData: [3, 2, 5, 9, 5, 10, 3, 5, 0, 0, 1, 8, 2, 9, 0],
       },
       back: {
         title: 'Monthly Summary',
         message: 'Your average daily conversion value for this month is <b>50.4$</b>.
 It is below the average of the last six months.', },
-      },
     };
   },